getsentry/sentry-docs/src/collections/_documentation/platforms/android/gradle-advanced.md

 # Advanced gradle plugin configuration

-If for some reason the gradle plugin isn't an option for you, here are other ways to get the tasks done:
+If for some reason the Gradle plugin isn't an option for you, here are other ways to get the tasks done:

 ### Manual Integration